mcikalmerdeka/retrivia-app/README.md

-# Photobooth Web App
+# Retrivia

-A modern web application for creating Instagram Story-sized photo collages.
+A nostalgic web application for capturing and reliving special moments.
+Retrivia helps you create photostrips with captions, add memorial notes to preserve your feelings, and easily retrieve past memories through a semantic search.
 Built with Next.js, TypeScript, and Tailwind CSS.

-## Live Demo

-Try the application online: [https://photobooth-web-app.vercel.app/](https://photobooth-web-app.vercel.app/)

 ## Features

 - Take 3 photos using your device's camera
 - Upload 3 photos from your device
-- Create beautiful collages
-- Download photos in Instagram Story size (1080x1920)
-- Vintage-inspired design
+- Add custom captions to your photostrips
+- Create a dated photostrip that displays the current date
+- Add memorial notes to preserve the feelings and context of each moment
+- Save and revisit your memories with a semantic search feature (coming soon)
+- Download high-quality photostrips with your memorial notes

 ## Tech Stack